vivshaw/zettel/pages/independent and dependent format.md

+---
-tags:: stats, data, tables
+tags: stats, data, tables
-alias:: independent format, dependent format
+alias: independent format, dependent format
+---

 - in **independent format**, data has a column for the grouping variable, and a column for the value, like so:
 	- | Group | Foo |